-Corresponding to the research background and purpose, this paper is made to test how big is the effect of organizational culture to the quality of financial reporting in Indonesia.
-As researchers, we hope the finding from this study will give proof using scientific method to explain the happening phenomena.
-Moreover, the concepts that are used in this study and prior researches’ results that are held as guidelines are expected to contribute in improving accounting knowledge in the effect of organizational culture to financial reporting quality.
-This refers to the assumption of agency theory that describes a working relationship between company owners (shareholders) and management.
-Management is an agent and is appointed by shareholders (principals) to be given tasks and authority to manage company (Jensen and Meckling, 1976).
+In accordance with the research background and purpose, this study aims to test the extent of the effect of organizational culture on the quality of financial reporting in Indonesia.
+The findings from this study are intended to provide proof based on the adoption of a scientific approach to illustrate the phenomena.
+Moreover, the concepts adopted in this research and prior to results from other studies that serve as guidelines are expected to improve the knowledge of accounting and its effect on organizational culture and the quality of financial reporting.
+This refers to the agency theory's assumption, which describes the working relationship between company owners (shareholders) and management.
+Furthermore, the management is agents appointed by shareholders (principals), with several tasks and authorized to manage the company (Jensen and Meckling, 1976).

 LITERATURE REVIEW AND HYPOTHESES DEVELOPMENT

-According to agency theory, when there is a separation between the owner of the company and the manager of the company, there will be an agency conflict (Jensen and Meckling, 1976).
-Agency conflict is a conflict that happens between an agent and a principal, which in a company is defined to be a conflict between management and shareholders of the company.
-The existence of agency conflict makes principal necessary to supervise and control the behaviors of agents to be in line with what is expected by the principals.
-One form of supervision and control is through management responsibility to produce a detail financial report as a tool to help managers.
-The presentation of financial report has a relationship with culture as stated by Gray and Vint (2012) in their empirical research done in 27 countries.
+Based on the agency theory, a rift between the owner of a company and the manager results in an agency conflict (Jensen and Meckling, 1976).
+This is a conflict that occurs between an agent and a principal, although when it is related to a company, it is defined as the conflict between management and shareholders of the firm.
+The existence of agency conflict makes it necessary for the principal to supervise and control agents' behaviours to be consistent with that which is expected by the principals.
+A certain form of supervision and control is responsible for producing a detailed financial report that serves as a tool to help managers.
+Its presentation has a relationship with culture, as Gray and Vint (2012) stated in their empirical research, which was carried out in 27 countries.

-Next, The research done by Solas and Ayhan (2008) states that there are criteria used to claim Chinese accountants are shaped by cultural, economic, and political factors in the last century.
-Furthermore, a research that was undertaken in Iran by Noravesh et al (2007) shows support for more than one and a half Grey’s theory hypothesis that there is a relationship between cultural values and accounting in Iran.
-In addition, Salter and Niswander (1995) assert that the best way to explain actual financial reporting in practice and which is relatively weak to elaborate the existing regulation structures and professionalism comes from cultural basis.
-An alternative research that is engaged by Cardona et al (2014) to test the effect of cultural and economic factors toward the decision of one country in the implementation of IFRS finds that cultural dimension has a significant effect towards the decision of the implementation of the International Financial Reporting Standards (IFRS).
+Subsequently, the research carried out by Solas and Ayhan (2008) stated that certain criteria such as cultural, economic, and political factors were used to shaped Chinese accountants in the last century.
+Furthermore, a research carried out in Iran by Noravesh et al. (2007) is more than one and a half consistent with Grey's theory, which stated that there is a relationship between cultural values and accounting in Iran.
+In addition, Salter and Niswander (1995) reported that the ideal way to illustrate the actual financial reporting, is during practice.
+However, this becomes relatively weak when dealing with elaborating the existing regulatory structures and professionalism derived from a cultural basis.
+Alternative research was carried out by Cardona et al. (2014) to test the effect of cultural and economic factors on a particular country that implemented the IFRS discovered that cultural dimension has a significant effect on the decision to implement the International Financial Reporting Standards (IFRS).